 Hull driving instructors

 If you take driving lessons with us at Highway School of Motoring you can be assured that you will be under the guidance of a fully trained driving instructor.
-I hold a Grade 6 licence and a Fleet Badge, I am also fully CRB checked and DSA approved with 30 years of experience in driver training.
+I hold a Grade 6 licence, which is now the (A) grade and a Fleet Badge, I am also fully CRB checked and DSA approved with 30 years of experience in driver training.

 Below on the photo slide, you will find a picture of the engine layout.
 As part of your test, you will be asked to identify the location of certain items on the engine which should be checked weekly.
 "Weekly maintenance checks".
 "We do not waste your valuable driving time looking under the bonnet of the car".